 There’s no point in coming up with a great travel plan and then not sticking to it, especially when your time is limited.
 So, once I set foot on South American soil I vigorously followed my schedule.
 At times, this meant I had to skip certain tours or activities because I simply didn’t have the time.
 For instance, when I got to La Paz and everyone seemed to be going to Death Road for a day and I had bail out because doing so would have meant I was not going to reach my next stop on time.
 I was, however, not completely inflexible and sometimes I did compromise.
 I spent a day longer in Buenos Aires than planned, for example, because I loved the city so much and realised that taking a quick (but rather expensive) flight to my next destination would outweigh the benefits of an 18 hour bus ride.
 And in Cuzco I decided to do a three- instead of a two-day tour to Machu Picchu and spend less time in the city.

 Finally – and this may sound rather obvious but it’s so true – no journey runs seamlessly without a bit of luck.
 I was incredibly lucky that there were no major hick-ups that could have derailed my South American travel plan.
-All busses ran (more or less) as planned, no flights were delayed or cancelled, the weather didn’t cause any problems (just a few weeks prior to my trip parts of Peru were flooded and inaccessible) and there was enough space in most of the hostels I had picked (but not booked in advance).
+All busses ran (more or less) as planned, no flights were delayed or cancelled, the weather didn’t cause any problems (just a few weeks prior to my trip parts of Peru were flooded and inaccessible, but all had been resolved by the time I arrived there) and there was enough space in most of the hostels I had picked (but not booked in advance).

 Curious about my South American adventure and the places I eventually visited?
-Read all about it here soon!
+Read all about it here!